 The second thing you should consider is weight.
 Level III and IV plates are heavy while soft armor panels weigh in at right around a pound.

-If you’re looking for something that in no way says body armor to anyone looking on, then you’ll probably want to buy the bag and plates separately.
-Any backpack with a bladder pouch makes a good candidate for armor.
+If you’re looking for something that in no way says armor to anyone looking on, then you’ll probably want to buy the bag and plates separately.
+Any pack with a bladder pouch makes a good candidate for armor.
 Just make sure you measure well before you order the plates so you’re sure you’re getting the right size.

 If you decide you need level III armor, you can find some lightweight plates from AR500Armor.com.
 They’re about 5 lbs.
 You can find level III armor at around 3 lbs but the composites are expensive and they’re about 6 times the cost of lightweight steel plates!